-The Writer's Craft, Grade 12, University Preparation (EWC4U) (If scheduled, it will be a blended course in 2020-21.)
+The Writer's Craft, Grade 12, University Preparation (EWC4U)

 This course emphasizes knowledge and skills related to the craft of writing.
-Students will analyse models of effective writing; use a workshop approach to produce a range of works; identify and use techniques required for specialized forms of writing; and identify effective ways to improve the quality of their writing.
+Students will analyse models of effective writing, use a workshop approach to produce a range of works, identify and use techniques required for specialized forms of writing, and identify effective ways to improve the quality of their writing.
 They will also complete a major paper as part of a creative or analytical independent study project and investigate opportunities for publication and for writing careers.
 Prerequisite: English, Grade 11, University Preparation